openvinotoolkit/training_extensions/pytorch_toolkit/person_reidentification/README.md

 This repository contains training and inference code for person re-identification neural networks.
 The networks are based on the [OSNet](https://arxiv.org/abs/1905.00953) architecture provided by the [torchreid](https://github.com/KaiyangZhou/deep-person-reid.git) project.
-The code supports conversion to the ONNX\* format and inference of OpenVINO&trade; models.
+The code supports conversion to the ONNX\* format and inference of OpenVINO™ models.

 ## Setup